taophp/TextForge/Roadmap.md

 ### Text
 - [ ] Markdown support in view
 - [ ] Markdown support in editor
-- [ ] Statistiques
-- [ ] Live statistiques in status bar in editor (words, characters with/without space/time)
 - [ ] Goals
     - [ ] per period of time
     - [ ] per text